 The Department of Teacher Education offers an undergraduate degree in Middle Grades Education and a Master of Arts in Teaching.
 The Department coordinates with other departments to prepare students for certification in the following areas: Secondary Education (Biology, English, History, and Mathematics), Music Education.
-The department also offers a Master of Education with a Major in Teacher Leadership.
 Graduate Program information can be found in the graduate catalog.